 Use the Assignment Calendar.
 Another tool for completing your course on time is the Activity Schedule.
 You can use this instead of the 1 hour per day method to make sure you do everything required.
 It should still take you about 1 hour per day.
 More information on the Assignment Calendar.

-Number of Activities per day.
-You could also calculate the remaining activities and the remaining work days to develop a plan for how many activities you should complete each day.
+Calculate the number of activities per day.
+An alternative method for staying on track is to calculate the number of activities to complete per day at the start of the course.
+If you’ve already started, you could also calculate the remaining activities and the remaining work days to develop a plan for how many activities you should complete each day.
 This is a great method to employ if you get behind and want to catch up.

 What happens if you get behind?